technyon/nuki_hub/README.md

 If your ESP32-S3 device has PSRAM but it is not detected please switch to the other S3 binary.<br>
 You can do this by flashing the correct binaries manually or by selecting the option to switch S3 binary build from the Firmware Update page of the Web Configurator.

-Note that there are also is a separate build of Nuki Hub available for the GL-S10 ESP32 which is needed to enable PSRAM on this device (BETA).<br>
+Note that there are also is a separate build of Nuki Hub available for the GL-S10 ESP32 which is needed to enable PSRAM on this device.<br>

 ## Configuration